AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ![image](https://github.com/user-attachments/assets/aebbf96a-e34e-41d6-8b2e-9f6d3564a9c4)

-5. Verify and screenshot if all the books are shown as the output in Bruno.
+5. Verify and screenshot if all the books in the SQLite explorer table are shown as the output in Bruno.

 ## Part 4-A: Path Parameters and Query Parameters